 We’ve already talked about the importance of getting a screen protector to ensure your screen is scratch free, but they can also be perfect to keep your details private too.
 Privacy screen protectors are designed to keep your screen black to prying eyes trying to look over your shoulder.
 They have side-view filters so only you can see your screen, perfect if you have to access your online banking out in public (using a secure Wi-Fi connection of course!).

 Kit & Personal Possessions Insurance

 PMGI Limited, trading as Forces Mutual, is authorised and regulated by the Financial Conduct Authority.
-Registered in England & Wales No. 1073408.
-Registered office: Alexandra House, Queen Street, Lichfield, Staffordshire WS13 6QS.
+The firm is on the Financial Services Register, registration number 114942.
+Registered in England & Wales number 1073408.
+Registered office: 80 Fenchurch Street, London, EC3M 4BY.